 The largest of the Whitsunday Islands and the only one with its own airport, Hamilton Island has won many awards over the years including Australian Travellers ‘Most Desirable Island Escape’ title.

 If you are headed over to stay on the Island, some resorts offer private transfers.

-But if you want to head over on your own you can grab the ferry from Airlie Beach or Shute Harbour and in about an hour you’ll be stepping off into paradise.
+But if you want to head over on your own you can grab the ferry from Airlie Beach and in about an hour you’ll be stepping off into paradise.

 Catseye Beach is the best slice of beach on the island and makes for the perfect place to lay out and float in the ocean.

 Sail’s Pool, Main Pool and Bougainvillea Pool are all available to the public as well in case you want to trade in some beach time for the pool.